-Our schools follow the Western Australian Curriculum and Assessment Outline which lays out the Kindergarten to Year 10 curriculum for all Western Australian children.
+The Western Australian Curriculum and Assessment Outline lays out the Kindergarten to Year 10 curriculum for all children in Western Australia.

-It provides teachers and supporting staff with information to help plan and assess learning programs, and report those outcomes back to you.
-Our schools also offer special programs for children to extend their learning including:
+It provides teachers and supporting staff with information to help plan and assess learning programs, and report those outcomes.

 What learning areas does the Western Australian Curriculum cover?